3DBull/VisuWeigh/deployment_plan.md

 	The basic interface includes two methods of weighing a cow from an image.
 The user can eaither upload an image or take an image from a camera.
 	If there is a cow detected, the image will be passed to the CNN.
 JPEG, JPG, and PNG files are accepted.
 The interface will show bounding boxes and 	predicted weights for all cows in the image.

-	The code needs to handle cases for:
+	The code needs to handle cases for:</br>
 		1. No cows in view</br>
-		2. Corrupted image
+		2. Corrupted image</br>
-		3. Multiple images uploaded
+		3. Multiple images uploaded</br>
-		4. Multiple cows in multiple images
+		4. Multiple cows in multiple images</br>

 - [ ] Add data set viewing/browsing to the UI

 	An evaluation data set will be available on the web app for the users to observe and interact with.
-The data can be used for users to try the weight 	prediction functionality.
+The data can be used for users to try the weight 	prediction functionality. </br>
-		1. Display data statistics
+		1. Display data statistics</br>
-		2. Display model performance for evaluation
+		2. Display model performance for evaluation</br>

 - [ ] Add feedback functionality